zaczap/bios201/Workshop1/Answers.md

 ## Answers

-**Of the 4 reads you just looked at, did you see any obvious problems?**
+**How many reads are displayed using each of these commands?**

+>Each of the `head` command displays 2 reads.

+**Of the reads you viewed, which has the highest quality?
+Which has the lowest?**

->The first read in the R2 file is clearly a *bad* read
+>The first read in the R2 file is clearly a *bad* read, based on the quality score and the fact that most bases are called as N's, meaning the base is unknown.
+The second read in that file is quite good, though.

 **What happens to the quality of sequenced bases in later cycles?**